-A total of 83 shovelnose sturgeon were sampled in segment 1 during 2012, 65 and 18 during the sturgeon and fish community seasons, respectively.
-During the sturgeon season, 29 shovelnose sturgeon were sampled in both trammel nets (Figure 3) and trotlines (Figure 4).
-Of the 18 shovelnose sturgeon sampled during the fish community season, trammel nets captured eight, trotlines 9 and the otter trawl sampled one (Figure 6).
+A total of 85 shovelnose sturgeon were sampled in Segment 1 during 2013, 52 and 33 during the sturgeon and fish community seasons, respectively.
+However, only 46 were sampled in standardized sampling, while the other 39 were captured in targeted trotline sets in adjacent areas.
+During the sturgeon season, 46 shovelnose sturgeon were sampled using trotlines (Figure 3), while 4 were captured using trammel nets and 2 using the otter trawl (Figure 4).
+During the fish community season, 30 shovelnose sturgeon were captured using trammel nets, while only 2 were sampled using the otter trawl, and one using trotlines (Figure 6).

-Trammel net CPUE was higher during both the sturgeon and fish community seasons during 2012, when compared to 2011 (Figure 3).
-No discernible pattern has been witnessed in regards to trammel net CPUE between the sturgeon and fish community seasons over the past seven years of sampling.
+Shovelnose sturgeon CPUE in trammel nets was lower in 2013 when compared to 2012 during the sturgeon season, but was similar for both years for the fish community season (Figure x).
+No discernible pattern has been witnessed in regards to trammel net CPUE between the sturgeon and fish community seasons over the past eight years of sampling.

-Trotline CPUE of shovelnose was considerably higher in 2012 during the sturgeon season when compared to the fish community season (Figure 4).
+Trotline CPUE of shovelnose was considerably lower during 2013 for both seasons, when compared to the majority of previous sampling years (Figure 4).
 Trotline CPUE has decreased during the fish community season in each year sampled (Figure 4).
 Shovelnose sturgeon have been the one of, if not the most abundant species captured using trotlines in Segment 1 during each sampling occasion beginning in 2008.

-Few, shovelnose sturgeon have been captured in the otter trawl over the past seven years (Figure 5).
+Few shovelnose sturgeon have been captured in the otter trawl over the past eight years (Figure 5).
 This is likely due to the fact that no shovelnose smaller than 450 mm have been captured in any gear (Figure 6).

-The size structure of shovelnose sturgeon sampled in segment 1 during both seasons has not changed appreciably over the last seven sampling seasons (Figure 6).
-Furthermore, no juvenile shovelnose sturgeon have been captured in any gear over the past seven years of sampling.
+The size structure of shovelnose sturgeon sampled in Segment 1 during both seasons has not changed appreciably over the last seven sampling seasons (Figure 6).
+Furthermore, no juvenile shovelnose sturgeon under 450 mm in length have been captured in any gear over the past eight years of sampling.
 In addition to the size structure remaining very similar between years, the length to weight relationship of shovelnose sturgeon has also not changed significantly since 2006 (Figure 9).